Samirnunes/chimera/README.md

 - Hybrid Parallelism: data and model distributed between the workers.
 This case includes Distributed Bagging (Bootstrap Aggregating) with generic weak learners from the `scikit-learn` package.

 Docker containers act as Workers.
 To run the created distributed system, it will be given a standardized function named `run`, on which a Master type and a port must be selected for the server in the host machine.
+The `run` function starts the Chimera master server and handles worker containers, then initializing the necessary components for the distributed system to work.

 The client-master and master-workers communications are made via REST APIs.